Vicken-Ghoubiguian/openWeather/README.md

 // import the 'openWeather' module... var openWeather = require('openWeather');

-/* definition and configuration of the wished city and country as hashtable (in this example, we will take the following locations:
+//definition and configuration of the wished city and country as hashtable (in this example, we will take the following locations: var weatherReferencesHashTable = new Object();

-)...
-*/
-/*

-*/
-var weatherReferencesHashTable = new Object();
 weatherReferencesHashTable["Paris"] = "FR";
 ```